chiragadm/PyXtremIO/README.md

   ```

   # Setting Up YAML File For Tracking Logging:
-  Once this library is installed, you will have an option to create yaml file that contains configuration settings to enable rotational logs.
+  Once this library is installed, you will have an option to create PyXtremIO.yaml file that contains configuration settings to enable rotational logs.
 Upon appropriate setting in the yaml file, log files will retain any informational or error logs.
   Please find following example of yaml file.
   ```
   cat PyXtremIO.yaml